slopezpereyra/slopezpereyra.github.io/_posts/2025-03-03-CustomShell1.md

                               cmd_1           cmd_2
 ```

-Execution can then be recursively computed from the leafs (the simple commands)
+Execution can then be recursively computed from the leaves (the simple commands)
-upwards, with precedence of light-hand branches before right-hand ones.
-Of course, the parent of each pair of nodes specifies the rule which is
+upwards, with precedence of left-hand branches before right-hand ones.
+Of
+course, the parent of each pair of nodes specifies the rule which is to be
-to be followed in the execution of the nodes.
+followed in the execution of the nodes.
 For instance, when two nodes are
 parented by a pipeline command, the output of the first must serve as input for
 the second, and correspondingly when the parent is a `;`-separated command.